 I specifically do not cite a “two-state” solution at this point, because there is neither a reasonable argument made that Gaza will necessarily have the same government as the rest of the Palestinian people, nor is it certain, or even necessarily possible, for either entity to have what would be considered traditional sovereignty, including full border control.
-Arguments about a “two-state” solution are often full of assumptions that are not reasonable in 2019.
+Furthermore, it is now additionally in question whether or not the Northern West Bank, aka Samaria, with its political center in Ramallah, and the Southern West Back, aka Judea, with its political center in Hebron, will both be able to be controlled by the Palestinian Authority.
+Recent disputes between political elements in Hebron and the Palestinian Authority in Ramallah bring even a unified government of the West Bank into question.
+Currently, four political entities actually exist: Israel, Gaza, the Northern West Bank, and the Southern West Bank.
+Arguments about a “two-state” solution are often full of assumptions that are not reasonable in 2021.

 The recognition of Jerusalem as the capital of Israel by the United States, expressly leaving Jerusalem’s exact boundaries as a part of negotiations, does not truly alter the situation at all, nor have any UN or UNSC resolutions affected the situation, though weakening overall support for anti-Israel resolutions in the UN General Assembly may increase pressure on the Palestinians to compromise going forward.
 There are limited possible paths to a resolution that provides security and prosperity for Israel as a whole with safe and secure access to major Jewish holy sites in Jerusalem specifically.